jessicablank/Work-Day-Planner/README.md

 and so on...
 ```

-A handy loop with DOM traversal allows for the addition of a new time blocks (like 8 AM)! without more jQuery code:
+A handy loop with DOM traversal allows for the addition of a new time blocks (like 8 AM) without more jQuery code:
 ```
  for (let i in localStorage) {
     let blockTimeId = localStorage.key(i);